connxio/docs/docs/integrations/adapters/outbound/rest.md

 ## Configuring the REST adapter

-To configure Connxio to start sending data to a Rest endpoint select the "REST" option in the "Outbound Connections" shape:
+To configure Connxio to start sending data to a REST endpoint select the "REST" option in the "Outbound Connections" shape:

 ![img](https://cmhpictsa.blob.core.windows.net/pictures/Outbound%20adapter%20menu.PNG?sv=2020-08-04&st=2021-11-08T12%3A31%3A58Z&se=2040-11-09T12%3A31%3A00Z&sr=b&sp=r&sig=a6JtbEkJT287%2BgNvJN3pR5fpONaBX6eyXHeDQS%2FD5cs%3D)